bradhowes/SoundFontsPlus/README.md

 # Status

+The app now uses the AUv3 app extension for audio rendering, something which the original [SoundFonts][0] never did.

 The app is getting close to feature-parity with the the original UIKit version:

 * generates audio using both onscreen keyboard as well as from MIDI devices